 Sometimes people with EB have difficulty with feeding, eating, and/or swallowing.
 This can start in infancy and can sometimes continue across the lifespan.
-Ideally, your OT will work with a MDT including doctors, dietitians, and speech therapists to help coordinate the best feeding plan for you.
-In some countries, your OT will also help with managing swallowing issues.
+Ideally, your child's OT will work with a MDT including doctors, dietitians, and speech therapists to help coordinate the best feeding plan for your child.
+In some countries, your child's OT will also help with managing swallowing issues.

-The medical team managing your oral feeding, eating, and swallowing can vary between countries.
+The medical team managing your child's oral feeding, eating, and swallowing can vary between countries.